Manning, Tigers win 6th in row, hand Texas 8th straight loss

 Gregory Soto pitched the ninth for his 10th save, but only after a bloop single, a hit batter and a balk put the tying runs in scoring position.

+“Gregory certainly gets some style points for that inning,” Tigers manager A.J.
+Hinch said.
+“This was a tough win, but we hit the home runs when we needed them, and the pitchers got us through.”

 Jordan Lyles (5-7) gave up four runs and six hits in seven innings.
+He has allowed seven homers in 11 innings in two starts since the All-Star break.

+“I’m not sure what is happening,” Lyles said.
+“Obviously, I need to give up fewer home runs, but no one in baseball has figured out how to stop them.
+We just need to look at these two outings and figure out what is happening.”

 Grossman homered in the first inning for the second straight day.
 John Hicks, who previously played for the Tigers, tied it with an RBI double in the second.
+Manning, though, retired the next three hitters to keep the Rangers from adding on.

+“That’s a key moment in the game,” Woodward said.
+“We had an opportunity to take the lead, and we couldn’t get a runner home from second with no one out.
+(Manning) gave us some chances, but we didn’t take advantage.”

 Short hit a two-run homer in the second.
 David Dahl’s RBI double pulled Texas within 3-2 in the fourth.